frizinak/photos/README.md

 2. Symlinks those raws to `-collection` in an opinionated directory hierarchy
 3. At this point you can:
     - rename and/or move any of those symlink (as long as the symlink stays intact and remains a descendant of `-collection`)
-    - review em using the builtin rating application `-actions rate`
+    - review em using the builtin rating application `-action rate`
     - edit the raws in `-collection` with rawtherapee
 4. Ratings and deleted/trash flag will be synced between all symlinks of a given raw
 5. Convert images to jpegs using the rawtherapee.pp3 sidecar file and store em in `-jpegs` using the same directory hierarchy as the one we/you have created in `-collection`